X

 Operator

 Thank you.
-Before we take the next question we would like to remind participants that you May Press Star N1 to ask a question.
-The next question is from the line of Keshav Sharma, an individual investor.
+[Operator Instructions] The next question is from the line of Keshav Sharma, an individual investor.
 Please go ahead.

-Hi sir.
+Hi, sir.
 Good evening, sir.
-Can you update on dap, NPK and sulfur expansion at Magnagar?
-Is there any divergence timeline of commission by March 26?
+Can you update on DAP/NPK and sulfur acid expansion at Meghnagar?
+Is there any divergence timeline of commission by March ’26?

 That is what we hope.
 So our all the order for the machineries have been placed.
 Civil work is almost on the completion stage.
 And all machines and plant will be in place by March.
 And we will have a trial production.
-So we hope by in April we will start a commercial production.
-And we will have DAP and PK capacity and sulfuric acid.
+So we hope by — in April we will start a commercial production.
+And we will have DAP/NPK capacity and sulfuric acid.

 Operator